jamesjuett/help_queue/README.md

 ###Clone the repo to your local machine.

+Run "vagrant up" (in the same directory as the Vagrantfile).

 Edit your hosts file.
 Add an entry to map the VM's IP to "queue-dev".
 The IP should always be the same as here.

 192.168.33.11 queue-dev